What is the fund all about?

 What are the fund's priorities?

-CCF will focus on three areas:
+CCF will focus on the following areas:

-clean energy, sustainable transport and low-carbon urban development – The fund aims to help DMCs achieve energy security and transition to low carbon economies.
+Clean energy, sustainable transport and low-carbon urban development.
+The fund aims to help DMCs achieve energy security and transition to low carbon economies.
 This is accomplished through cost effective investments, especially in pre-commercial clean energy (CE) technologies, that result in greenhouse gas (GHG) mitigation.
 Financial, policy and institutional reforms, as well as regulatory frameworks that encourage CE development and energy access, are also supported by the fund;

 What activities are supported by the fund?